awslabs/aws-sdk-swift/reference/0.x/AWSAmplify/AmplifyClientProtocol.md

 func listWebhooks(input: ListWebhooksInput, completion: @escaping (ClientRuntime.SdkResult<ListWebhooksOutputResponse, ListWebhooksOutputError>) -> Void)
 ```

-### startDeployment(input:​completion:​)
+### startDeployment(input:completion:)

 Starts a deployment for a manually deployed app.
-Manually deployed apps are not
-connected to a repository.
+Manually deployed apps are not connected to a repository.

 ``` swift
 func startDeployment(input: StartDeploymentInput, completion: @escaping (ClientRuntime.SdkResult<StartDeploymentOutputResponse, StartDeploymentOutputError>) -> Void)
 ```

-### startJob(input:​completion:​)
+### startJob(input:completion:)

 Starts a new job for a branch of an Amplify app.